-Nearly 70 years later, Turing's seemingly outlandish vision has become a reality.
-Artificial intelligence, commonly referred to as AI, gives machines the ability to learn from experience and perform cognitive tasks, the sort of stuff that once only the human brain seemed capable of doing.
+Nearly 70 years later, Turing's seemingly outlandish vision has become a reality, thanks to monumental advancements in the field of computer science and AI research.
+Artificial intelligence, commonly referred to as AI, gives machines the ability to learn from experience and perform cognitive tasks, the sort of stuff that was once thought to be reserved for human intelligence.

 But we're just getting started with it.
 As AI technology grows more sophisticated and capable, it's expected to massively boost the world's economy, creating about $13 trillion worth of additional activity by 2030, according to a McKinsey Global Institute forecast.

 "AI is still early in adoption, but adoption is accelerating and it is being used across all industries," says Sarah Gates, an analytics platform strategist at SAS, a global software and services firm that focuses upon turning data into intelligence for clients.